 Most people recover within a few weeks but severe illness can occur in some individuals.

-You can catch monkeypox from an infected animal if you're bitten or you touch its blood, body fluids, spots, blisters or scabs.
+You can catch mpox from an infected animal if you're bitten or you touch its blood, body fluids, spots, blisters or scabs.

 It may also be possible to catch monkeypox by eating meat from an infected animal that has not been cooked thoroughly, or by touching other products from infected animals (such as animal skin or fur).

-touching clothing, bedding or towels used by someone with the monkeypox rash
+touching clothing, bedding or towels used by someone with the mpox rash

-the coughs or sneezes of a person with the monkeypox rash
+through the coughs or sneezes of a person with a mpox rash

 The UK Health Security Agency said: "The most recent cases are in gay, bisexual and other men who have sex with men communities, and as the virus spreads through close contact, we are advising these groups to be alert to any unusual rashes or lesions on any part of their body, especially their genitalia, and to contact a sexual health service if they have concerns."